This page provides information about the rules for domestic premises and industrial smoke control.

 Domestic bonfires, chimineas and smoky barbecues can be very irritating to the occupiers of surrounding premises.
-The smoke and smell may prevent your neighbours hanging out washing, opening windows and the using their outdoor areas.
+The smoke and smell may prevent your neighbours hanging out washing, opening windows and using their outdoor areas.

-It is not unreasonable to have an occasional barbecue, or to occasionally burn wood or garden waste on a bonfire.
-However, if you have fires regularly, they may constitute a statutory nuisance and you could be subject to formal action under the Environmental Protection Act 1990.
+It is not unreasonable to have an occasional barbecue, or to occasionally burn clean wood or garden waste on a bonfire.
+However, if you have fires regularly, they may constitute a statutory nuisance and you could be subject to formal action under section 79 of the Environmental Protection Act 1990.
 Should a nuisance due to smoke be witnessed by an authorised officer, an Abatement Notice would be served on the person responsible.
 Any breach of the notice could result in a prosecution in the Magistrates Court leading to an unlimited fine, together with a further fine for each day the notice continues to be breached.

 Plant and equipment that is operational in Salford needs to meet the provisions of the Clean Air Act 1993.
-This Act prohibits (subject to some exemptions) the emission of dark smoke from chimneys serving industrial plant and boilers.
+This Act prohibits (subject to some exemptions) the emission of dark smoke from chimneys serving industrial plant, boilers and furnaces.